SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-Motivated by the inherent correlation between gene-expression patterns and tissue architecture, we model both modality-specific characteristics and their shared latent representations.
+\textbf{Cross-Modality Alignment \& Joint Learning.} Motivated by the inherent correlation between gene-expression patterns and tissue architecture, we model both modality-specific characteristics and their shared latent representations.
 To this end, we employ a GCN with shared parameters to learn joint embeddings for the two modalities.
-We formalize this with the following propagation rule:g propagation rule:
+We formalize this with the following propagation rule: